Meal Prep Tips from Chelsea’s Messy Apron

-Author and recipe developer, Chelsea Lord of Chelsea's Messy Apron dishes on how to make the most of your meal prep!
+Author and recipe developer, Chelsea Lords of Chelsea's Messy Apron dishes on how to make the most of your meal prep!

 Although we’ve still got a good amount of summer left, a lot of you are gearing up for “back to school time.”
 Whether that means attending school yourself or getting your kiddos ready, it tends to be a busy time!
 The toddler is starting up his second year of preschool and it feels like there are no short of a hundred things I’ve got to do.